sajidahw/weather_microservice/README.md

 </br>

-## How to run the weather microservice online
+## How to access the weather microservice online

 ```bash
 https://weather-microservice.vercel.app/microservice_weather